ngi-nix/editoria/README.md

 ### I am facing issues when trying to boot-up the application which are related to INK API

+Ink is the process manager developped by Coko.
+Editoria uses Ink mainly to convert Microsoft Word .docx into proper HTML to be used in Editoria (among other things).
-INK platform is a very important part of the Editoria thus the appropriate configuration should be in place in order for Editoria to start properly.
+Since it has been one of the requirements from the begginning, running Editoria means that you need to have access to an instance of INK before runnning it, thus the appropriate configuration should be in place in order for Editoria to start properly.

 INK's configuration could either be placed in:
 * `local.development.json`
 * `development.json`
 * `<profile>.env`